MichaelRCruz/ioa/docs/deployment.md

 ## How to write a firebase.json file for React?

-0. If you've navigated to your manifest.json file in your text editor to verify it is well-formed, then proceed.
+0. If you've navigated to your manifest.json file in your text editor to verify that it's well-formed, then proceed.
 1. Make sure `public` is set to the same value as the name of your build folder, "build".
 2. Make sure `target` has been named appropriately.
 3. Make sure your `manifest.json` file looks like this.